jandre/brosquery/README.md

 $ sudo sh -c 'echo "/usr/local/lib/libbro.<so|dylib>" >> /etc/osquery/modules.load'
 ```

-You can now run `osqueryi` with the location of `$BROLOGS` set to the bro logs path, where it will attempt to load log tables from `$BROPATH/logs`.
+You can now run `osqueryi` with the location of `$BROLOGS` set to the bro logs path, where it will attempt to load log tables from `$BROLOGS`.

 Example: